 - 2 drops yellow food coloring optional

-When your vodka is ready.
-Combine the water and sugar in a large sauce pan.
+- When your vodka is ready, strain through cheese cloth to ensure a bright and clear liquor.
+Combine the water and sugar in a large sauce pan to make your simple syrup.
 Bring to a boil and stir.
 Simmer for a minute or two until all the sugar has dissolved.
 Let cool completely.
 Store in refrigerator until you are ready to mix your Limoncello.

-Combine sugar and stepped vodka.
+- Combine simple syrup and steeped vodka.
 You may not use all the simple syrup.
 It's up to you and your tastebuds on how much to add.
 I use one cup of syrup to two cups of vodka.
 Tasting is the best way to tell...I love my jobbbbb!
 Add yellow food coloring one drop at a time.
 3-4 drops for the entire batch should be adequate.

 This post may contain affiliate links, which means I might receive a very small commission, at no additional cost to you, should you chose to purchase that linked item.
 I only link to items I know and trust.
 Thank you for your support!
 Clink!